 The existing solution space

 The most common existing transaction validation mechanism involves the development of a single, centralised repository and associated application installation through which all new transactions are passed.
 In this centralised application and repository, the specifics of the atomic transaction are compared with highly secured and encrypted base data held against the individual transaction participants.
-This base information was previously obtained via a separate set of applications which seeded the repository for each participant and encrypted the data for subsequent use.
+This base information was previously obtained via a separate set of applications that seeded the repository for each participant and encrypted the data for subsequent use.

-Large financial transaction clearing houses are a common implementation of the centralized validation model.
+Large financial transaction clearing houses are a common implementation of the centralised validation model.
 When these centralised clearing house implementations are compromised and the encrypted base data is exposed, it immediately devalues and debases that entire repository and application that is the beating heart of the transaction validation mechanism.
 This allows for fraudulent transactions to be introduced and confidence in the entire solution is significantly reduced, if not destroyed.
-In some cases, the compromise may go unnoticed for a significant length of time causing monumental damage to the participants financial or reputational state.
+In some cases, the compromise may go unnoticed for a significant length of time causing monumental damage to the participants' financial or reputational state.